In 1 Cor. 15:49, Paul refers to Jesus as the "heavenly man" compared to the "first Adam."

 Lesson Plan:![]()

-Luke's narrative of the birth of Jesus as the Christ - or the King - is set explicitly against the Roman Empire's Imperial Cult.
+In Luke's narrative of the birth of Jesus as the Christ - or the King - we find a compelling contrast with the backdrop of the Roman Empire's Imperial Cult.
+At that time, the reigning emperor was none other than Caesar Augustus.

 Priene Calendar Inscription: An inscription was found in an ancient city called Priene, which is located in modern-day Turkey.
 The calendar inscription mentions that Caesar Augustus's birth was considered the "good news" for all humanity.
 You can read the full inscription here: https://en.wikipedia.org/wiki/Calendar_Inscription_of_Priene